mogul27/todo-js/README.md

 Public folder is used for static assets like images

+NextJS pre-geenrates HTML for pages and then JAvaScript runs to make the page interactive, this is called hydration

 ### Javascript code / Syntax learning

 export = values can then be imported to other programs using import

 default export means it can be imported without curly braces (Export a single thing for a module)

+Static generation for pages that don't update frequently, server-side if they do update regularly

+The <label> HTML element represents a caption for an item in a user interface. - use for things like checkboxes

 ### To add

 Moglabs section to website
+Date function on the first page once a bit more confident with strcuture
+TODO list backend I think will be a database that we write into and pull from using API Routes and dynamic routes